Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/conceptual/microsoft-graph-api-using-client-library.md

 List<Item> userfiles= client.users.GetById(user.objectId).files.ExecuteAsync().Result.CurrentPage.ToList();
 ```

-Continuing on, you can get a specified file (`fid`) shared out by that user (`user.objectId`) as well as the resultant file's most recent editor:
+You can next get a specified file (`fid`) shared out by that user (`user.objectId`) as well as the resultant file's most recent editor:

 ```no-highlight